phoward/phoward/README.md

 # Hi, I'm Paul Howard.

-I'm a product executive focused on building products, platforms, teams, and new business capabilities inside complex enterprises.
+I'm a product executive and builder focused on creating products, businesses, teams, platforms, and new capabilities in complex environments.

-My work focuses on helping organizations navigate major technology transitions, from broadband and mobile to digital platforms and, today, enterprise AI.
-I enjoy turning emerging technologies into practical products that create value for customers, employees, and businesses.
+My work combines customer and business strategy, zero-to-one building, cross-functional execution, and leadership through technology and organizational change.

+I'm increasingly exploring how AI changes the way products get built: how quickly ideas can become working experiments, how product leaders stay closer to the work, and how people and AI workers operate together.

-This GitHub is where I share practical experiments, tools, frameworks, and workflows related to enterprise AI, product management, and product leadership.
+This GitHub is where I learn by building.
+I use it for practical experiments with agents, evals, system design, workflows, prototypes, and other parts of modern product development.

-Everything published here is based on real-world application, generalized for public use, and intentionally excludes confidential or proprietary information.
+Everything here is based on my own learning and experimentation and is generalized for public use.
+No confidential or proprietary information.

-## Current Focus
+Current Focus

-- Enterprise AI
-- Product strategy
-- Product leadership
-- AI-enabled product management
-- Executive communication
-- Practical AI workflows
+AI agents and workflows
+Modern product building
+Product and system design
+Evals and experimentation
+Product leadership and team design
+Turning emerging technology into customer and business outcomes

-## Philosophy
+Philosophy

-Technology creates value only when it solves real customer and business problems.
+Technology matters when it creates meaningful customer and business outcomes.

-AI is changing how products are built, but the fundamentals of product leadership remain the same.
+AI is dramatically expanding what an individual can build.
+I'm interested in what that changes about product development, product leadership, and the teams we build around both people and AI.